NexPlayer/Android-SDK/advanced.md

 For HLS content, this value is filled when the TYPE attribute is CLOSED-CAPTIONS.
 In this case, this value must be one of the following values: "CC1", "CC2", "CC3", "CC4" or "SERVICEn", where n must be an integer between 1 and 63.

-#### int mIsDisabled

-This indicates whether a track is disabled or not.

-Tracks will be disabled if the content requires an unsupported codec (audio or video).

-> **Note** This value should only be used for verification and should not be changed.
-This value is only for NexPlayer™’s internal use.

 #### int mIsIframeTrack